JTylerBoylan/starq/docs/quiz.md

 - What script is responsible for loading the CAN kernels on the Jetson?

+- How do you turn off the Jetson?
+Why is it important to "soft" shutdown?

 ## C++

 - Why are pointers used in C++?
 Why do we use shared pointers over "raw" pointers?